TempoControl: Temporal Attention Guidance for Text-to-Video Models: Preliminaries

 \section{Preliminaries}

-We build \modelname on top of Wan 2.1~\cite{wan2025wan}, a state-of-the-art diffusion model that serves as our backbone for text-to-video generation.
+We build \modelname on top of Wan~2.1~\cite{wan2025wan}, a state-of-the-art diffusion model that serves as our backbone for text-to-video generation.
 Let $v \in \mathbb{R}^{T_v \times H_v \times W_v \times 3}$ represent the input video, where $T_v$ is the number of frames, $H_v \times W_v$ denotes the spatial resolution of each frame, and the final dimension corresponds to the three RGB color channels.
-The video is first encoded by a 3D causal variational autoencoder into a latent tensor
+A 3D causal variational autoencoder first encodes the video into a latent tensor

 where $T'$, $H'$, and $W'$ denote the temporal and spatial dimensions of the latent representation, which are reduced relative to the input video.
 Flattening the spatial and temporal dimensions, $z$ is reshaped into a sequence of $n_v$ video tokens, where $n_v = T' \cdot H' \cdot W'$, and each token is a $C$-dimensional feature vector representing a specific spatiotemporal region of the video.